MicrosoftDocs/entra-docs/docs/identity/authentication/concept-mandatory-multifactor-authentication.md

 **Question**: How can I review MFA activity in Microsoft Entra ID?

-**Answer**: To review details about when a user is prompted to sign-in with MFA, use the Microsoft Entra sign-ins report.
+**Answer**: To review details about when a user is prompted to sign in with MFA, use the Microsoft Entra sign-ins report.
 For more information, see [Sign-in event details for Microsoft Entra multifactor authentication](howto-mfa-reporting.md).

 **Question**: What if I have a "break glass" scenario?